drewglov/Portfolio/README.md

-# Portfolio
-Data Science / Machine Learning
+# Data Science Portfolio

+Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Presented in the form of iPython Notebooks.

+# Contents